The Chair Plays

 The Chair Plays are a trilogy of plays by English dramatist Edward Bond.
 The trilogy includes Have I None, The Under Room, and Chair.
 Have I None was premiered by Big Brum on 2 November 2000 at Birmingham's Castle Vale Artsite.
 The Under Room was also premiered by Big Brum at MAC in October 2005.
-Chair was written specially for radio, and while it was written in 2000, its first staged production was at the Avignon Festival in July 2006.
+Chair was written specially for radio, and while it was written in 2000, its first staged production was in Lisbon, at the Teatro da Cornucópia in June 2005.
 The London premiere of the entire trilogy was at Lyric Hammersmith, on 19 April 2012.
 Have I None and Chair received mostly positive reviews, but The Under Room polarized critics.

 Reception

 Have I None/The Under Room

 Kieron Quirke described the 2002 Southwark Playhouse performance of Have I None as a "must-see".
 Michael Billington gave the same production three stars out of five, arguing that "while Bond's cryptic parable has a certain grisly power, it never plausibly explains how we get there from here."
 He praised the gallows humor but said of the state's methods, "It makes little sense, for instance, to [outlaw family ties], since [the nuclear family] has traditionally been the state's great instrument of power."

 The Guardian's Lyn Gardner gave the 2005 MAC production of The Under Room four out of five stars and praised the play as "an intricate puzzle that is compelling in both its intellectual and emotional intensity. [...] a reminder that while British theatre may have deserted him, his powers never have."
 Reviewing the 2012 Lyric Hammersmith production by Bond, however, she argued that "Bond the director well and truly scuppers Bond the playwright [...]
 It is a play of slowly dawning consciousness, but the ponderous production, which weighs almost every word and action with the same significance, sinks the drama".
 Mark Ravenhill wrote in 2010 that The Under Room "is as good as anything as Bond has ever written.
 By the end of the performance I was shaken and tearful, not only because the play had asked such troubling questions about the way we live our lives, but because of an overwhelming sadness that such a significant play can be so marginalised."